Restore Comprehensive Funding

 Washington was a national leader in reducing smoking and improving health in the early 2000s because of state investments that protected communities and helped people quit nicotine.
 From 2000 to 2009, about $23.6 million of state funds were invested each year in the Department of Health’s comprehensive prevention and cessation program that supported community-based programs, school-based programs, cessation services, retailer education and compliance to prevent youth access, and public awareness campaigns.
 As a result:

-• From 2000-2009: each $1 spent by the state on tobacco prevention and control saved more than $5 in tobacco-related health care costs.3 Hospitalizations for heart disease, stroke, respiratory disease and cancer caused by tobacco use were reduced during this time.
+- Each $1 spent by the state on tobacco prevention and control saved more than $5 in tobacco-related health care costs from 2000-2009.3 Hospitalizations for heart disease, stroke, respiratory disease and cancer caused by tobacco use were reduced during this time.

 Components of a Comprehensive State Strategy: